-There are now three basic distinctive different types of business phone systems for the small to medium business.
-These different types of business telephone system choices each have distinct advantages and disadvantages and in each category there are numerous choices of equipment manufacturers, price ranges, feature sets and in the case of a host Centrex style phone system, providers.
+There are three primary distinctive different types of business phone systems.
+These distinctive types of business telephone system choices each have distinct advantages and disadvantages.
+In each category, Digital, IP-PBX and hosted VoIP, there are numerous choices of manufacturers, price ranges, feature sets and in the case of business host VoIP, providers.

-An attendant takes incoming calls and directs them to particular phones or departments; "thank you for calling, please press 1 for sales, 2 for customer service", etc. On a typical digital telephone system, each incoming phone line appears on a separate lit up button on every telephone set which allows users to know who is on the phone and who is not.
-Users that are used to having this feature, especially in small office environments can be reluctant to give it up.
-Digital phones are traditional legacy business phones built for the specific phone system.
-Digital phone systems are today abundantly used and liked by many business people.
+An attendant takes incoming calls and directs them to particular phones or departments, a must have feature for any business.
+On typical digital telephone systems, each incoming phone line appears on its own separate button.
+These line appearances are included on each telephone handset, allowing employees to know who is on the phone and who is not.
+Employees that have grown accustom to having this feature, especially in small office environments, can be reluctant to give it up.
+Digital desk phones are traditional legacy business phones built specifically for a particular phone system and cannot be used with other systems.
+Digital phone systems remain abundantly used and liked by many businesses.

 Cabling is an important consideration.
 Traditional digital phones use regular phone lines.
 IP phones use Ethernet.

-An IP-PBX business phone system is a PBX that uses IP (Internet Protocol) to deliver voice or video over a data network and interoperate with the normal Public Switched Telephone Network (PSTN) or through VoIP (Voice over Internet Protocol) gateways or a combination of the two.
-Companies can use their managed LAN network and enjoy the benefits of a single network for voice and data, which can lead to cost savings, greater mobility, and increased redundancy.
-Most voice is moving to IP and an IP-PBX takes advantage of this technology, which is an improvement over more traditional digital PBX systems.
-Although usually more costly than a key or digital phone system, an IP-PBX is substantially a better system with later technology and more advanced features sets.
+An IP-PBX business phone system is a PBX that uses IP (Internet Protocol) to deliver voice or video over a data network.
+They can interoperate with the normal Public Switched Telephone Network (PSTN) or through VoIP (Voice over Internet Protocol) or a combination of the two.
+Companies who use IP can manage the LAN network and enjoy the benefits of a single network for voice and data.
+This leads to cost savings, greater mobility, and increased redundancy.
+Most voice is currently moving to IP and an IP-PBX takes advantage of advanced technology, an improvement over more traditional digital PBX systems.
+Usually more costly than a key styled or digital phone system, an IP-PBX is substantially a more advanced system with later technology and more advanced features sets.